EGI-Federation/datahub-documentation/source/clients.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another solution is to mount a local directory as a volume in the container, allowing to access both the working directory as well as the the Onedata spaces.
+Another solution is to mount a local directory as a volume in the container, allowing to access both the working directory as well as the Onedata spaces.

-In order to do this we will open a `bash` shell in the conainer then we will mount manually the Onedata spaces.
+In order to do this we will open a `bash` shell in the container then we will mount manually the Onedata spaces.

 * `ONECLIENT_ACCESS_TOKEN`: access token allowing to access **all** the spaces.